pritamvkulkarni/Smart-Electricity-Conservation/src/README.md

 5. Place test_sample.py on respective path ( on the path mentioned in interface.py script)
 6. Breadboard connections:  Pin 3 (o/p) series with *resistor(330 ohm)* in series with *LED anode(long leg)* and *cathod(short  leg)* series with pin 6 (ground).
 7. Connect webcam (I used *Logitech webcam C310*) via any of USB port to your pi.
+8. Once you are able to access Raspberry Pi console, install Python package used for Raspberry Pi GPIO programming **RPi.GPIO**.
+It is already installed in Raspbian, the default operating system for Pi.
+   If not, you can install it using :
+   * sudo pip install RPi.GPIO